Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 • public and private playlists,

-• custom sleeves,
+• custom pouches,

 • local files (imported MP3s),

-• certain podcasts/exclusive content.
+• certain podcasts / exclusive content.

 Option A — Import directly into Spotify (when available)